panda-re/panda/panda/plugins/osi/USAGE.md

 ```

 Description: Called whenever a new process is created in the guest.
 Passes in an `OsiProc` identifying the newly created process.
+This callback is **disabled by default** because it requires a fair amount of computation.
+To enable/use this callback you need to have used the `-DOSI_PROC_EVENTS` flag at compile time.

 Name: **on_finished_process**